Critical Role of Docking Bay Assignment in the Performance of a Bus Rapid Transit System: Simulation method

+In rule~\eqref{ar_1}, $v_i^t$ corresponds to the velocity of bus $i$ in time-step $t$, $g_{i}^t$ corresponds to the free space in the forward direction for bus $i$ in time-step $t$, and $v_{\rm{max}}=7\,\delta_x/\delta_t=75.6\,\mathrm{km/h}$ corresponds to the maximal bus speed.
+According to this rule, buses are always increasing their speed unless they reach the maximal speed or they have an obstacle in front.
+Rule \eqref{ar_2} introduces a random braking component that is necessary to reproduce realistic phenomena when the vehicle density is large~\cite{maerivoet_cellular_2005}.
+At each time-step, and for every bus, a random number $0\leq \xi_i^t<1$ is generated.
+If this number is smaller than a random braking probability, $p=0.25$, the bus decreases its velocity by one.
+As a consequence of rule~\eqref{ar_2}, the cruise speed of the buses in the NaSch model is reduced to~\cite{maerivoet_cellular_2005}

+Besides modifying the cruise speed, and owing to the low bus density, the value of $p$ does not affect our results.
+Its actual value in a real BRT system depends on the driving behavior and on the road conditions.
+Finally, in rule \eqref{ar_3} the bus advances by a number of cells $v_i^t$ and it is now located at cell $x_i^t$.
+It should be clarified that $x_i^t$ points to the cell where the head of the bus is located, regardless of its direction.

+The bus lateral motion is only allowed in the region where two lanes are present, the lane change is assumed instantaneous.
+We have set the following two criteria to be fulfilled by a bus to change lane: \begin{itemize} \item Safety:

-where bus $b$ is the bus behind bus $i$, in the opposite lane; $g_{i}^{b}$ is the gap between bus $i$ and bus $b$; and $g_i^f$ is the gap between bus $i$ and the bus in front, in the opposite lane.
+where bus $b$ is the bus behind bus $i$, in the opposite lane; $g_{i,b}^{t}$ is the gap between bus $i$ and bus $b$; and $g_{i,f}$ is the gap between bus $i$ and the bus in front, in the opposite lane.
 A schematic definition of all gaps is shown in Figure~\ref{gaps}. \item Willingness:\\ A bus in the main lane is willing to change lanes when it is located in the approximation zone of its next stop.
-Depicted as the stripe-patterned regions in Figure~\ref{system}, approximation zones span over 15\,cells=45\,m and end at the location of the phantom walls.
-A bus in the stopping lane is willing to change back to the main lane when it has departed from its docking bay and finds an obstacle ahead.
-This obstacle may be a bus at a different docking bay or the end of the stopping lane. \end{itemize} In the case where jammed buses are found in both the main and the stopping lanes, an additional rule has been introduced to give priority to the buses in the stopping lane that have already stopped at their docking bay.\\\\ When a bus reaches a docking bay, it remains stopped for a dwell time of $\tau$ time-steps.
-In our study we have considered two cases: in the first case, the dwell time, $\tau$, is assumed constant and equal for all buses; in the second case, the dwell time for each bus and at each stop is randomly chosen using a Poisson distribution whose mean value is the same for all buses.
-The latter is a more realistic case: the passengers can be considered as independent events and accumulate with time at the stations following a Poisson distribution, and the dwell time has been found to be proportional to the number of passengers boarding and alighting at the stations~\cite{wright_brt_2017}.
-This is, of course, an over simplification of the passenger accumulation problem which should be properly addressed when passengers and transfer matrices are included into the model.
+Depicted as the stripe-patterned regions in Figure~\ref{system}, approximation zones span over $15\,\delta_x=45\,\mathrm{m}$ and are located $15\,\delta_x=45\,\mathrm{m}$ upstream of the corresponding docking bay.
+On the other hand, a bus in the stopping lane is willing to change back to the main lane when it has departed from its docking bay and finds an obstacle ahead.
+This obstacle may be a bus at a different docking bay or the end of the stopping lane. \end{itemize} Although we are defining a simplified BRT system, we would like to remark that our algorithm is highly flexible and could be adapted to reproduce other lane, station, or service configurations.